Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 In some Native American cultures, it can represent the souls of the deceased.
-In other cultures, stories include how the dragonfly morphed from real dragons—though today, they have nothing to do with dragons; they only share part of their name.
+In other cultures, stories are told about how the dragonfly morphed from real dragons.
+Today, however, they have nothing to do with dragons aside from sharing part of their name.

 © 2013 Cynthia Calhoun

 A yr to the day after my friend passed I was on balcony a umbrella was open drying out,when one dragon fly appeared!
 4"across and every time I looked at it , it would raise one wing twice and nod it's head!!
 It was there for 2 hours and I took a picture of it &under it was a ball of light !
 Mind u the sun was blocked by umbrella!
 This light had a face and was multi colored.
 So what do you think?
 Should I post a picture of it?